 Code Offence NatSKA Reg.
 Motorsport UK Reg.
-Guideline Penalty Penalty Points A A positive result of any test for presence of alcohol or drugs.
-B12.1.1 D35.1 Disqualification from meeting 6 H39.1 В Failure to attend drivers briefing B10.4 H33.1.3 £10 fine 1 С Not complying with flag signals B7.2 C1.1.6 5 second penalty 1 before or after the race B7.3 D Not complying with flag signals B7.2 C1.1.6 10 second 2 during the race B7.3 penalty Red/Yellow/Quartered/ Technical 1 lap penalty Е Not complying with flag signals - B7.2 C1.1.6 Disqualification 2 Black B7.3 from race or Disqualification or 6 (Ignored more than once) from meeting Ŭ F Breaking formation before the lights go out B7.7 U7.8 5 second penalty 1 G Receiving outside assistance B13.1.4 N/A Disqualification 2 B13.9 from race Н Restarting a kart B12.16 N/A Disqualification 2 Non onboard starter from race Ι Gaining an unfair advantage B12.6 C2.3.2 5 second penalty 1 1 lap penalty 1 J Driving in a manner incompatible B12.8 C1.1.9 1 lap penalty 1 with general safety.
-Disqualification from race 3 Disqualification from meeting 6 Referred to Stewards Option of suspension
+Guideline Penalty Penalty Points Α A positive result of any test for presence of alcohol or drugs.
+B12.1.1 D35.1 H39.1 Disqualification from meeting 6 В Failure to attend drivers briefing B10.4 H33.1.3 £10 fine 1 С Not complying with flag signals before or after the race B7.2 B7.3 C1.1.6 5 second penalty 1 D Not complying with flag signals during the race Red/Yellow/Quartered/ Technical B7.2 B7.3 C1.1.6 10 second penalty 1 lap penalty 2 E Not complying with flag signals - Black (Ignored more than once) B7.2 B7.3 C1.1.6 Disqualification from race or Disqualification from meeting 2 or 6 F Breaking formation before the lights go out B7.7 U7.8 5 second penalty 0 G Receiving outside assistance B13.1.4 B13.9 N/A Disqualification from race 2 Н Restarting a kart Non onboard starter B12.16 N/A Disqualification from race 2 I Gaining an unfair advantage B12.6 C2.3.2 5 second penalty 1 lap penalty 1 1 J Driving in a manner incompatible with general safety.
+B12.8 C1.1.9 1 lap penalty Disqualification from race 1 3 Disqualification from meeting Referred to Stewards 6 Option of suspension

-К Exponding Track Limits B12.6 U12.5.3 3 rd time - 5 n.
-Exceeding Track Limits B12.0 U12.5.3 U12.5.4 second penalty 1 4 th time - 10 or second penalty 2 5 th time - disqualification 6 th time - Black Flag L Scrutineering Non-Compliance At Chief Sc Clerk's disc Disqualification from race 0 or Disqualification from meeting М Abusive language or behaviour, assault or threat of assault within B12.1 C1.1.9 Disqualification from race.
+К Exceeding Track Limits B12.6 U12.5.3 U12.5.4 3 rd time - 5 second penalty 1 4 th time - 10 second penalty or 2 5 th time - disqualification 2 6 th time - Black Flag L Scrutineering Non-Compliance At Chief Sc Clerk's disc , Disqualification from race or Disqualification from meeting 0 М Abusive language or behaviour, assault or threat of assault within B12.1 C1.1.9 Disqualification from race.
 4 the area under control of NatSKA.
-B15.1.1 Disqualification from meeting, 6 Referral to the stewards Option of suspension Ν Failure to obey the instructions of an official B12.1 H33.1.3 Disqualification from race 4 Disqualification from meeting 6 0 Failure to agree to an eligibility examination B9.2 U8.1 Disqualification from meeting 6
+B15.1.1 Disqualification from meeting, 6 Referral to the stewards Option of suspension N Failure to obey the instructions of an official B12.1 H33.1.3 Disqualification from race Disqualification from meeting 4 6 0 Failure to agree to an eligibility examination B9.2 U8.1 Disqualification from meeting 6